 COURSE TRAINED: Unit Supply Specialist (92Y) Advanced Individual Training (AIT) Course.

 CONTENT: Course provides apprenticeship training in all critical tasks dealing with requesting, receiving, issuing, and maintaining or establishing accountability of individual, organizational, installation, and expendable/durable supplies and equipment.
 These tasks also include security and administration of a unit arms room as well as organizational maintenance of small arms.
 At skill level 10, the 92Y receives, inspects, inventories, loads, unloads, segregates, stores, issues, delivers and turns in organization and installation supplies and equipment.
-The 92Y prepares all unit/organization supply documents and accounts for Army property, supplies and equipment using the Property Book Unit Supply Enhanced (PBUSE) automated supply system.
+The 92Y prepares all unit/organization supply documents and accounts for Army property, supplies and equipment using the Global Combat Support System-Army (GCSS-Army) automated supply system.
 In the small arms area, the 92Y issues and receives small arms, secures and controls weapons and ammunition in security areas, and schedules and performs preventive and organizational maintenance on weapons.
-POI is currently under review for transition from PBUSE to GCSS-Army.

 COURSE DESCRIPTION: (92Y Critical Task List 92Y10/20; STP 10-92Y12-SM-TG)

 To provide Soldiers an overview of the course outline, policies and procedures to be followed during the course, information on the duties of Military Occupational Specialty (MOS) 92Y10, and the course completion/graduation standards.
 Soldiers will receive historical examples of the U.S. Army Quartermaster Corps heritage and traditions and the general safety precautions and physical layout of the training facilities.
 Students will be briefed on how each of the Common Military Tasks will be incorporated into the course.

 - Module-B - Basic Supply Principles (111.0 hours)